german/redis_orm/README.md

 ## Validation

 RedisOrm includes ActiveModel::Validations.
-So all well-known functions are already in.
-An example from test/validations_test.rb:
+So all well-known validation callbacks are already in.
+An excerpt from test/validations_test.rb:

 ```ruby
 class Photo < RedisOrm::Base